-Division Characteristics Unstable Explosive 1.1 Mass explosion hazard 1.2 Projection hazard with no mass explosion hazard 1.3 Fire hazard, or minor projection hazard or both 1.4 Small hazard in the event of ignition or initiation 1.5 Very insensitive substances with mass explosion hazard 1.6 Extremely insensitive articles with no mass explosion hazard substance or mixture to be a potential explosive, the acceptance procedure has to be performed.
+Division Characteristics Unstable Explosive 1.1 Mass explosion hazard 1.2 Projection hazard with no mass explosion hazard 1.3 Fire hazard, or minor projection hazard or both 1.4 Small hazard in the event of ignition or initiation 1.5 Very insensitive substances with mass explosion hazard 1.6 Extremely insensitive articles with no mass explosion hazard rapid energy release.
+If the screening procedure identifies the substance or mixture to be a potential explosive, the acceptance procedure has to be performed.